velipso/polybooljs/README.md

 # Epsilon

 Due to the beauty of floating point reality, floating point calculations are not exactly perfect.
-This is a problem when trying to detect whether lines are on top of each other, or if verticies are exactly the same.
+This is a problem when trying to detect whether lines are on top of each other, or if vertices are exactly the same.

 The `epsilon` value in the API function calls allows you to set the boundary for considering values equal.
 It is a number, and the default is `0.0000000001`.